- Over 1 Million Braces Sold Worldwide

 If you have osteoarthritis of the wrist you are likely to have pain and stiffness in the joint, and you will notice that your range of motion is limited.
 This can be quite debilitating as it can have an impact on the type of everyday activities you can carry out.
 It is generally found in people over the age of 45 but can also be caused by a broken or sprained wrist.

 Wrist arthritis can be exacerbated by playing sports like tennis or golf, which require a grip, and you may notice wrist pain when you are opening a door, or taking a lid off a jar.
-The symptoms are often worsened by these activities, and you may notice a sudden flare up of wrist pain.
+The symptoms are often worsened by these activities, and you may notice a sudden flare-up of wrist pain.
 This will usually settle given some rest and you may benefit from some anti-inflammatories to help reduce the swelling.

 You can also apply ice packs to the affected area to try to settle any inflammation.
 Try applying for 20 minutes at a time every few hours - just make sure you wrap the ice in a towel and never apply it directly to your skin.

-Depending on the severity of your symptoms, you may have a long time in between flare ups, or you may get another quite soon after.
+Depending on the severity of your symptoms, you may have a long time in between flare-ups, or you may get another quite soon after.
 This is when resting will no longer have any positive impact on your condition and instead of alleviating the symptoms resting can actually bring them about.

 Falling heavily onto an outstretched arm can, if you’re unlucky, result in a broken arm or wrist.
 Don’t panic though, as most breaks of this kind heal within eight weeks in adults, and children recover even faster.
 When you go to your doctor, they might refer to the break as a fracture, as this is the general medical term for a break or a crack in a bone.

 If you have a broken wrist or arm then it will be very painful, with swelling, tenderness and possibly bleeding around the affected area.
-You might also get these symptoms with a sprain or a strain, so it’s important to have an X ray to confirm whether you have a broken wrist or not.
-This is done at the hospital, so you need to make sure not to eat or drink anything before you go, just in case you need general anaesthetic.
+You might also get these symptoms with a sprain or a strain, so it’s important to have an X-ray to confirm whether you have a broken wrist or not.
+This is done at the hospital, so you need to make sure not to eat or drink anything before you go, just in case you need a general anaesthetic.
 It’s also a good idea to have some kind of wrist support or sling to stabilise your arm.
 You can also try applying ice, which may reduce the swelling and lessen the pain.

 With a more serious broken wrist or arm, your bones may have become misaligned so they need to be put back into the right position.
-You’ll be given anaesthetic, then the doctors will pull your bones back together, before giving you a plaster cast.
+You’ll be given anaesthetic, and the doctors will pull your bones back together, before giving you a plaster cast.

 Some extreme cases need surgery to realign and fix the bones using plates, wires, rods and screws, with the metalwork kept in place for as long as possible to help your bones to heal.
 Having a broken limb can be extremely painful and inconvenient, as you won’t be able to drive and are likely to need some time off work.